swr127/glow_getter/README.md

 	- Index route returning an array of all products
 - GET `/products/:id`
 	- Show route for a product requested by ID
+	- Show all users associated with product ID
 - POST `/products`
 	- Create a new product
 - PUT `/products/:id/`